 The K Club is ranked as one of the top castle stays near Dublin, and a weekend spent at this gem in the Irish countryside is the ultimate luxury experience fit for a king.
 Click here to book

-Some of these castle hotels near Dublin, Ireland are bookable through Air Canada Vacations or included in their pre-bundled packages to Europe.
-Globe Guide visited some of the aforementioned castles compliments of the properties.
+Globe Guide visited some of these castle hotels near Dublin compliments of the properties.
 As always, hosts have no editorial influence on articles.

 YOU MIGHT ALSO ENJOY: